chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - **Password Protected Archive Support**: Handles password-protected archives with a simple command interface.
 - **Fast Video Compression**: Automatically compresses all video files to MP4 format optimized for Telegram streaming.
 - **Proper Video Attributes**: Videos now have correct duration and thumbnail for proper display in Telegram (fixes black thumbnails and 00:00 duration).
+- **Unsupported Video Format Conversion**: All unsupported video formats (not just .ts) are automatically converted to MP4 format to ensure proper playback in Telegram, even when transcoding is disabled.
 - **Media Tab Support**: Files are uploaded as native media types (photos/videos) instead of documents to appear in the Media tab.
 - **Grouped Media Uploads**: Uploads images and videos as separate grouped albums with archive name as caption.
 - **FastTelethon Parallel Downloads**: Automatic 10-20x speed acceleration for large files using parallel MTProto connections.